Guide to Applying

 We don’t expect you to do this all by yourself.
 Over the course of the weeks leading up to the application open periods, we host a variety of support options to help you feel ready for the application and interview.

-We’ll be hosting general Ask Me Anything sessions during the month of March.
+We’ll be hosting general Ask Me Anything sessions this fall.
 We’ll also be hosting an AMA specifically to explain the legal and contractual aspects of the collective so you have the opportunity to make sure you understand every aspect of joining the collective.

 #BuildTheNews Community Canvas